NavidBinAhmed/webapp_3_flight-path-tracker-javascript/README.md

         ["SFO", "ATL"]
     ]
 }
+With various use cases, this JSON format changes.

-5. Clicking 'send' output the following as expected:
+5. Clicking the 'send' outputs the following, as expected:
    ["SFO", "EWR"]

-Tested for the direct, multiple, and complex flights.
+Tested for various use cases, for example: the direct, multiple, and complex flights.

 D. **Versioning & Documentation**
 Created README.md, and to track the progress and timing used [JIRA documentation](https://navidbinahmed.atlassian.net/jira/software/projects/KAN/boards/1/timeline).